jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_kell.md

   <h2>On salaries...</h2>

   <p>
     In '48 I was making $35,000.
 I led the league in hitting in '49, and I got a raise to $45,000.
 The very next year I did not lead the league, and they wanted to cut my salary to $40,000.
 I argued.
-I don't know why I did &mdash; I was afraid to argue &mdash; back in those days you didn't do things such as that!
+I don't know why I did&mdash;I was afraid to argue&mdash;back in those days you didn't do things such as that!
 Mr. Bill Evans was the general manager of the Tigers then.
   </p>

   <p>